armaninyow/Dynamic-Window-Manager/README.md

 | **Tray icon → Show Dashboard** | Bring the dashboard back |
 | **Tray icon → Exit** | Quit completely |

-Closing the dashboard window minimizes it to the system tray — the watcher keeps running.
+Closing the dashboard window minimizes it to the system tray.
+The watcher keeps running.

 ### Adding a Rule